 I have taught university and college students creative industry subjects since 1997.
-My main teaching is with university students in my role as programme leader for one of the University of Kent’s graphic design courses.
-Here I teach ideation, problem-solving, how to make analysis of designs, how to write about creative topics and how to painlessly learn theory and embed it into your practical work.
-I also specialise in helping creative students become sustainable and ethical in practical processes and approaches to making, thereby teaching useful skills for future employability.
+My main teaching was, until recently, with university students in my role as programme leader for one of the University of Kent’s graphic design courses.
+Here I taught ideation, problem-solving, how to make analysis of designs, how to write about creative topics and how to painlessly learn theory and embed it into your practical work.
+I also specialise in helping creative students become sustainable and ethical in practical processes and approaches to making, thereby teaching useful skills for future employability and professional practice.
+I also currently tutor on a Design Thinking module for the Open University.
 In 2019 I won a teacher of the year award for setting up exciting projects to support design students to become more socially responsible.

 I also taught creative industry subjects, especially design, fashion, art and media to college students for many years.
 I have taught design and visual communication online for a variety of independent university providers and US MOOCs.
-I have not only taught on, but also written several face-to-face and online university and other courses.
-I have a wide teaching experience, starting in 1985 teaching TEFL abroad, and I’ve been a tutor in other educational situations, such as a large London art museum, a home-school co-operative, youth arts worker and guest design expert for National Citizen Service.
+I have not only taught on, but also written, several face-to-face and online university and other courses.
+I have a wide teaching experience, starting in 1985 teaching TEFL abroad, and I’ve been a tutor in other educational situations, such as a large London art museum (the National Gallery), a home-school co-operative, youth arts worker and guest design expert for National Citizen Service.
 I am currently completing research for a PhD about educating graphic designers to be socially responsible.

 Expertise in art, design fashion, media and popular culture in Higher Education (university) and Further Education,